-7,500,000 shares (plus up to an additional 1,125,000 shares that we may issue and sell upon the exercise of the underwriters' option to purchase additional shares)
+shares (plus up to an additional shares that we may issue and sell upon the exercise of the underwriters' option to purchase additional shares)

-7,883,000 shares of common stock (1)
+shares of common stock (1)

-9,106,854 shares of common stock (1) and OP units (2)
+shares of common stock (1) and OP units (2)

-We expect to receive net proceeds from this offering and the concurrent CTO private placement of approximately \$144.7 million (or approximately \$165.6 million if the underwriters exercise their option to purchase additional shares in full), assuming a public offering price of \$20.00 per share, which is the mid-point of the price range set forth on the front cover of this prospectus, after deducting the underwriting discount and estimated offering expenses payable by us.
-We intend to use approximately \$9.1 million of the net proceeds from this offering and the concurrent CTO private placement to fund the cash purchase price for the REIT Purchased Properties.
+We expect to receive net proceeds from this offering and the concurrent CTO private million if the placement of approximately \$ million (or approximately \$ underwriters exercise their option to purchase additional shares in full), assuming a public per share, which is the mid-point of the price range set forth on the offering price of \$ front cover of this prospectus, after deducting the underwriting discount and estimated offering expenses payable by us.
+We intend to use approximately \$ million of the net proceeds from this offering and the concurrent CTO private placement to fund the cash purchase price for the REIT Purchased Properties.
 We will contribute these properties and the remaining net proceeds from this offering and the concurrent CTO private placement to our Operating Partnership in exchange for OP units.
-We intend to cause our Operating Partnership to use approximately \$116.8 million of the remaining net proceeds from this offering and the concurrent CTO private placement to fund the cash purchase price for the OP Purchased Properties.
+We intend to cause our Operating Partnership to use approximately \$ million of the remaining net proceeds from this offering and the concurrent CTO private placement to fund the cash purchase price for the OP Purchased Properties.
 Any remaining net proceeds will be used for general corporate and working capital purposes, including possible future property acquisitions.
 See "Use of Proceeds."

-We have applied to list our common stock on the New York Stock Exchange, or the NYSE, under the symbol "PINE."
+We intend to apply to list our common stock on the New York Stock Exchange, or the NYSE, under the symbol "PINE."

 Investing in our common stock involves risks.
-You should carefully read and consider the information set forth under "Risk Factors" beginning on page 25 of this prospectus and all other information in this prospectus before making a decision to invest in our common stock.
+You should carefully read and consider the information set forth under "Risk Factors" beginning on page 26 of this prospectus and all other information in this prospectus before making a decision to invest in our common stock.

-(1) Includes (a) 7,500,000 shares of our common stock to be issued in this offering, (b) 375,000 shares of our common stock to be issued in the concurrent CTO private placement and (c) 8,000 restricted shares of common stock to be granted, in the aggregate, to our non-employee directors in connection with the completion of this offering pursuant to the Individual Equity Incentive Plan.
-Excludes up to (a) 1,125,000 shares of our common stock issuable upon the exercise in full of the underwriters' option to purchase additional shares, (b) 751,389 shares of our common stock available for future issuance pursuant to the Equity Incentive Plans, (c) 1,223,854 shares of our common stock issuable by us, at our option, upon redemption of the OP units to be issued to CTO and Indigo in the formation transactions and (d) 100 shares of our common stock that were issued to John P. Albright, President and Chief Executive Officer of our company and CTO, for \$1,000 in connection with our initial capitalization and that will be repurchased by us at cost at the closing of this offering.
+(1) Includes (a) shares of our common stock to be issued in this offering, (b) shares of our common stock to be issued in the concurrent CTO private placement and (c) restricted shares of common stock to be granted to our independent directors in connection with the completion of this offering pursuant to the Individual Equity Incentive Plan.
+Excludes up to (a) shares of our common stock issuable upon the exercise in full of the underwriters' option to purchase additional shares, (b) shares of our common stock available for future issuance pursuant to the Equity Incentive Plans, (c) shares of our common stock issuable by us, at our option, upon redemption of the OP units to be issued to CTO and Indigo in the formation transactions and (d) 100 shares of our common stock that were issued to John P. Albright, President and Chief Executive Officer of our company and CTO, for \$1,000 in connection with our initial capitalization and that will be repurchased by us at cost at the closing of this offering.